-How can our Neuropathy Blueprint program reduce your neuropathy pain?
+How can our Neuropathy treatment program reduce your neuropathy pain?

 Advanced Wellness and Rehab of Wichita uses a three step treatment program to help recondition the nerves and calm the pain from neuropathy.
 Our comprehensive treatment uses breakthrough Anodyne infrared light therapy, Rebuilder Nerve therapy, and detoxification nutrition.
 By using these three therapies we help patients eliminate the need for medications like Lyrica and Gabapentin.
 We find that our patients can sustain lasting relief and in many cases restore normal nerve function and sensation.

 Red Light Therapy (LLLT)-Increase Nitric Oxide

 Is there an effective treatment for neuropathy pain?